sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Swipe Carousel (Pro) - Introduced additional styling options.
 This new set of functionalities allows users to further customize and refine the visual appearance of the widget, providing enhanced styling possibilities.
 * Feature: Mega Menu (Pro) - Implemented 'Close Transition Speed' option.
 This new functionality enables users to set the speed of close animations for the dropdown, enhancing visual transitions and customization.
 * Feature: Unlimited Carousel (Pro) - Added 'Image Position' option, allowing users to customize the position of the image above or below the content for enhanced layout flexibility.
-* Feature: Layers (Pro) - Implemented motion effects—now elements can bounce up and down and move left to right for a livelier interface.
+* Feature: Layers (Pro) - Implemented motion effectsвЂ”now elements can bounce up and down and move left to right for a livelier interface.
 * Feature: Unlimited Google Maps (Pro) - Implemented 'Center Info Window' option.
 This new functionality allows users to center the info window on the map, providing enhanced visibility and focus on the selected location.
 * Feature: Unlimited Google Maps (Pro) - Implemented 'Close After Outside Info Window Click' option.
 This new functionality allows users to close the info window after clicking outside of it on the map, enhancing user interaction and control.
 * Feature: Layers (Pro) - Implemented responsive settings for individual layers, allowing users to toggle each layer on or off based on the specific device requirements.